cantalou/SoFix/README.md

 ```
 if you want to load so with special classLoader
 ```
-//This will load native library with classLoader of SoLoader.class, default will load with with classLoader of SoFix.class SoFix.loadLibrary(context, "test", new SoLoader() {
+//This will load native library with classLoader of SoLoader.class,
+//default is classLoader of SoFix.class SoFix.loadLibrary(context, "test", new SoLoader() {
                 @Override
                 public void loadLibrary(String libName) {